 Hammer corals are one of the most beautiful corals known to man.
 Their colorful tips, multiple shapes and ultimately anemone like looks are all reasons to bring these home.
-With the right care, home aquariums can see their new hammers forming new heads.
-In the end that's what every coral owner loves.
+With the right care, home aquariums can see their new hammers forming new heads and expanding their bases.
+In the end that’s what every coral owner loves.
 Growing corals.
-With that being said let's learn how to grow hammer coral!
+With that being said let’s learn how to grow hammer coral!

 Just as “cat” is not an exact term, hammer coral covers a wide variety of genus.
 For simplicity sake we will discuss these as both wall and branching hammer corals.
 Remember your hammer coral placement will depend on which kind you get and how much you are starting with.